OliverFlecke/02805-Social-Graphs-and-Interactions-Project/text/Network.md

 # Network

 To get an idea of the number and relations of the routes in the network, we first had a look at the degree distribution for each of the airports.
-The loglog plot over the distribution makes it easier to see more significate differences between the frequency of the different degrees.
+The loglog plot over the distribution seen below makes it easier to see more significate differences between the frequency of the different degrees.

 ![Powerlaw plot of the degree distribution](images/powerlawplot.png)